For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 1. Why moderate?

-We’ve had a lot of lovely comments from previous users of Dialogue that the users moderate themselves to a large extent, but this doesn’t mean moderation isn’t necessary!
+We’ve had a lot of lovely comments from users of Dialogue that participants moderate themselves to a large extent, but this doesn’t mean community management isn’t necessary!

 We would strongly recommend having very clear rules for the Dialogue and a solid moderation policy.
-The BBC are widely known for having a concrete and rigorous moderation policy, we have linked to this here and it is important to give it a read: Also, it's key to ensure that your users know that they themselves can report malicious content to you.
+You have your own dedicated Moderation Policy page in your site for you to set out your own rules and how you are choosing to moderate.
+It's key to ensure that your users know that they themselves can report malicious content to you, too.

-Moderation is a useful exercise too, and here’s why:
+Moderation is a useful exercise, and here’s why:

 It’s your first place to read all the interesting ideas people are submitting and to identify those you can share.
 It’s also an opportunity to pick out those ideas which you as an organisation might want to comment on further, or to draw out more information from your respondents.
 And finally, it’s an opportunity to add topics to the ideas to help you with your analysis, and to enable your users to search for groups of ideas in the same topic.

-Pro Tip: Do you have an existing social media policy, or a colleague who is a bit of a guru at managing your public face?
-Can they help with moderating and/or managing the moderation team?
+Pro Tip: Do you have an existing social media policy, or colleagues (such as your Comms team) who are experts at managing your public face?
+Can they help with advice or even moderating and/or managing the moderation team?